Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Visually Probing LLM's Embeddings

 \begin{compactitem} \item \underline{Single-Encoder} MLLM with features from $\mathbf{E}^\text{base}$ passed through an MLP into the LLM. \item \underline{Multi-Encoder} MLLM with features from $\mathbf{E}^\text{base}$, $\mathbf{E}^\text{gen}$, $\mathbf{E}^\text{depth}$, and $\mathbf{E}^\text{seg}$ concatenated in the feature dimension (in order) and passed through an MLP into the LLM. \item \textbf{\modelname} with features from $\mathbf{E}^\text{base}$ passed through an MLP into the LLM and information from $\mathbf{E}^\text{gen}$, $\mathbf{E}^\text{depth}$, and $\mathbf{E}^\text{seg}$ distilled into the LLM representations. \end{compactitem}

-For evaluating a probe, we compute the cosine similarity between the probe outputs and the corresponding target features over the 5k images from the COCO-val2017~\cite{coco} set.
-For example, for a probe trained against the depth representations, we calculate the cosine similarity between the depth probe output and features from $\mathbf{E}^\text{depth}$ to get the probing performance at each layer.
+We compute the cosine similarity between the probe outputs and the corresponding target features over the 5k images from the COCO-val2017~\cite{coco} set to get the probing performance for evaluation.

-\textbf{Layerwise Trend.} Upon evaluating the probes in the single encoder baseline, we observe an interesting trend that the middle (12-24) layer probes show the best representation quality for the depth and seg probing tasks, with an upward trend in quality in the initial layers and a downward trend in the deeper layers, as shown in \cref{fig:teaser_plots}.
-Surprisingly, the probes trained to predict the features from $\mathbf{E}^\text{gen}$ have fairly high cosine similarity (greater than 0.7) for all layers with some irregularities.
-We attribute the mentioned phenomenon to the choice of CLIP-based~\cite{clip} $\mathbf{E}^\text{gen}$ that already has language-aligned features, unlike $\mathbf{E}^\text{depth}$ and $\mathbf{E}^\text{seg}$.
+\textbf{Layerwise Trend.} Upon evaluating the probes in the single encoder baseline, we observe that the middle (12–24) layer probes show the best representation quality for the depth and seg probing tasks, with an upward trend in quality in the initial layers and a downward trend in the deeper layers, as shown in \cref{fig:teaser_plots}.
+We attribute the observed trend to the fact that the middle layer representations contribute the most to the (visual) reasoning (primarily spatial/depth) in LLMs~\cite{kaduri2024_vision_of_vlms, kaplan2024tokenswords, skean2024layer_rep}.
+It is an important finding when deciding the position of the embedding losses, since optimizing the middle layer representations should be optimal.
+Surprisingly, the probes trained to predict the features from $\mathbf{E}^\text{gen}$ have fairly high cosine similarity (greater than 0.7) for all layers.
+We attribute the mentioned phenomenon to the choice of $\mathbf{E}^\text{gen}$ that already has language-aligned features, unlike $\mathbf{E}^\text{depth}$ and $\mathbf{E}^\text{seg}$.

-\textbf{Visual Encoding Approach.} As shown in the first row of \cref{fig:teaser_plots}, the probes for multi-encoder MLLM learn better representations than the probes for the single-encoder MLLM.
+\textbf{Visual Encoding Approach.} As shown in the first row of \cref{fig:teaser_plots}, the probes for multi-encoder MLLM expectedly learn better representations than the probes for the single-encoder MLLM.
 Interestingly, for the former, the depth and seg probe performance remain at the same level till layer 20 and then follow a downward trend, indicating the possibility of the deeper layer representations becoming text-rich in deeper layers~\cite{lin2024boosting}.
 We do not observe a downward trend for gen probing, owing to the text-aligned target gen features.
-We also train probes on our \modelname and observe that they fall between the two baselines, serving as a good trade-off between efficiency and visual representation accuracy.
+We observe that the VisPer-LM probes fall between the two baselines, serving as a good trade-off between efficiency and visual representation quality.